 On the final night instead of staying in Camps Bay, stay in Kalk Bay, making the drive on day 6 shorter.

-DAY 6 / EXPLORING THE COAST FROM KALK BAY TO HERMANUS
+DAY 6 / KALK BAY TO HERMANUS

 Spend the morning pottering around the coffee shops and boutiques of bohemian Kalk Bay.
 Next, jump in the car and drive to Hermanus.
 Ignore Google Maps and take the ocean road past Gordon’s Bay and Betty’s Bay.
 This is a beautiful 2-hour drive along the sea that, from June to December, is home to Southern Right Whales.